HypothesisWorks/hypothesis/hypothesis-python/docs/stateful.rst

 -------------------------

 If you want to bypass the TestCase infrastructure you can invoke these manually.
-The stateful module exposes the function run_state_machine_as_test, which takes an arbitrary function returning a GenericStateMachine and an optional settings parameter and does the same as the class based runTest provided.
+The stateful module exposes the function ``run_state_machine_as_test``, which takes an arbitrary function returning a GenericStateMachine and an optional settings parameter and does the same as the class based runTest provided.

-In particular this may be useful if you wish to pass parameters to a custom __init__ in your subclass.
+This is not recommended as it bypasses some important internal functions, including reporting of statistics such as runtimes and :func:`~hypothesis.event` calls.
+It was originally added to support custom ``__init__`` methods, but you can now use :func:`~hypothesis.stateful.initialize` rules instead.